 The small circular dwellings in Table 7 are separated into private and communal spaces with areas of high and low status (Figure 10).
-Domestic politics are performed through the routines and stuff of daily life, and ceremonies enacted through dances, songs, stories, and sacred paraphernalia.
+Domestic politics are performed through the routines of daily life, and ceremonies enacted through dances, songs, stories, and sacred paraphernalia.
 These are the elements of a cultural treasury, the socially valued knowledge described by Spain (1992).
-Her conclusion is that males exert their control by using the gendered space to restrict women’s access to this knowledge.
+Her conclusion is that males exert control by using gendered space to restrict women’s access to this knowledge.
 When dwelling spaces are gendered, men have an initial advantage (Spain 1993, 139).
 But other than in the gendered spaces of Men’s houses, such as Inuit karigis (M. Lee & Reinhardt 2003), males do not automatically assume control over these levers of power.
-Instead, female resistance is a constant.
-It is seen in issues of ownership and the shared responsibilities for curating, singing about and unwrapping sacred paraphernalia such as North American ceremonial bundles (Wissler 1912; Thomas 1941; Zedeño, 2008).
+Instead, female resistance is a constant, seen in issues of ownership and the shared responsibilities for curating, singing about and unwrapping sacred paraphernalia such as North American ceremonial bundles (Wissler 1912; Thomas 1941; Zedeño, 2008).
 In desert Australia, where there is no food storage and open access to resources is predicted (Table 6), male initiation ceremonies are secret and spatially separate (Kimber & Smith 1987).
-These male-only events are supported by the labour of women gathering food (Hamilton 1980, 9).
-And in reply, women conduct their own separate ceremonies (Bell 1993).
+These male-only events are supported by the labour of women gathering food (Hamilton 1980, 9), and women conduct their own separate ceremonies (Bell 1993).

-Where large food stores are created by hunter-gatherers, as in the Arctic and north-west coast of North America, their defence is practicable (Table 6).
-This is also the case for farmer-pastoralists such as the Karimojong and Marakwet (Dyson-Hudson & Smith 1978; Moore 1986).
-And as we saw above, these intensive storage economies also have dwellings and compounds which are spatially gendered.
+Where hunter-gatherers create large food stores, as in the Arctic and north-west coast of North America, their defence is practicable (Table 6).
+This is also the case for farmer-pastoralists (eg Dyson-Hudson & Smith 1978; Moore 1986).
+As we saw above, these intensive storage economies also have dwellings and compounds which are spatially gendered.
 But there is female resistance also to the projection of male power around the hearth and stores of the home.

 Conclusion: combining the macro and micro scales to frame questions for deep history